bingli8899/BEM780_NGS_tutorials/README.md

 num_threads=$(nproc --all)
 ./script/alignment_variant_calling.sh example/human_cleaned/cleaned example/human_data/Homo_sapiens.GRCh38.dna.primary_assembly.fa $num_threads ./results_human_variant_calling
 ```
-The above code generates a output directort in $ROOT/example or the current directory, which contain the bowtie2 index files (*.bt2.tmp), alignment output (human_data.bam), sorted BAM files (human_data_sorted.bam), BAM index file (human_data_sorted.bam.bai).
+The above code generates a output directort in $ROOT/example or the current directory, which contains the bowtie2 index files (*.bt2.tmp), alignment output (human_data.bam), sorted BAM files (human_data_sorted.bam), BAM index file (human_data_sorted.bam.bai).
 The sorted bam files could be used to visualize the results from variant calling.

 ### 4.4 Visualize variant calling results:
 After variant calling, it would be good to visualize the results first.
 There are many ways to visualize the results from SNP calling.
 Let's use a text-based tool (samtool tview) to visualize the results.